 The Department of Health (DH) has recently received notification of a confirmed case of aconitum alkaloid poisoning from the Hospital Authority (HA).
-Without Chinese medicine practitioner (CMP)'s consultation, the patient purchased and decocted Chinese medicines according to the prescription previously issued by a CMP.
-The patient developed symptoms including perioral and limbs numbness after consumption of the herbal broth.
+Without Chinese medicine practitioner (CMP)'s consultation, the patient purchased and decocted Chinese medicines by himself.
+The patient developed symptoms including dizziness, headache, limbs numbness, bradycardia and hypotension after consumption of the herbal broth.
 Then the patient was admitted to a public hospital for treatment and was subsequently discharged.
 Laboratory results from HA showed aconitum alkaloids were detected in the patient's urine sample.
+Field investigation did not identify gross contamination of related Chinese medicines with aconitum alkaloids.
 The suspected contributing factors for this poisoning event are consumption of Chinese medicines without instruction of CMP and overdose of inadequately decocted processed Radix Aconiti Lateralis.